fshirazi710/MastersProject/FRONTEND_REFACTORING_PLAN.md

             - [ ] Robust error handling for API and service calls.
         - [ ] **Styling:**
             - [ ] Align with `_vote-details.scss` and global styles.
+        - [ ] **Implement Reward Funding UI/Logic:**
+            - [ ] Add a section/button visible only to the session owner (check ownership via `voteSessionViewService.getSessionOwner`).
+            - [ ] Include an input field for the ETH amount to add as rewards.
+            - [ ] On submission, call `registryFundService.addRewardFunding(sessionId, amountInWei)` after converting input ETH to Wei.
+            - [ ] Provide loading state and success/error feedback (use notification system).
+        - [ ] **Implement Secret Holder Key Management:**
+            - [ ] **Key Generation/Import (during Holder Registration - likely in `RegisterToVote.vue` context):**
+                - [ ] Implement UI for user to choose between generating a new BLS key pair or importing an existing private key.
+                - [ ] If generating: Use `blsCryptoUtils.generateBLSKeyPair()`.
+                - [ ] If importing: Validate the format of the imported private key string.
+            - [ ] **Secure Private Key Storage (Client-Side):**
+                - [ ] Prompt user for a strong password specifically for key encryption.
+                - [ ] Encrypt the BLS private key using the password (e.g., via `aesUtils.encryptWithPassword`).
+                - [ ] Offer secure storage options:
+                    - [ ] Store encrypted key payload in browser Local Storage, clearly associated with the session/user.
+                    - [ ] Allow user to download the encrypted key payload as a file (e.g., `session-{id}-secret-key.json`).
+            - [ ] **Key Retrieval/Usage (during Share Submission - likely in `SubmitSecretShare.vue` context):**
+                - [ ] Determine if encrypted key is in Local Storage or needs file upload.
+                - [ ] Prompt user for their password.
+                - [ ] Decrypt the private key in memory using the password (e.g., via `aesUtils.decryptWithPassword`).
+                - [ ] Use the in-memory private key *only* for calculating shares (`blsCryptoUtils.calculateDecryptionShareForSubmission`).
+                - [ ] Clear the decrypted private key from memory immediately after use.
+            - [ ] **Key Management UI (on session page for registered holders):**
+                - [ ] Display indication that the user is a registered holder.
+                - [ ] Provide UI options (e.g., a 'Manage Key' section/button) to:
+                    - [ ] Re-download/backup the encrypted key file.
+                    - [ ] Remove the encrypted key from Local Storage.
+                    - [ ] (Optional) Import/replace key from an encrypted backup file.
+            - [ ] **User Feedback & Security Notes:**
+                - [ ] Provide clear instructions and warnings about password importance and backup responsibility.

 ### III.
 Component-Specific Refactoring (`frontend/components/vote`)